 TAMC’s Role as Local Access Fund Administrator

 On April 28, 2021, the TAMC Board approved of serving as the Local Access Fund Administrator.
 The Transportation Agency for Monterey County (TAMC) serves as Monterey County’s regional transportation planning agency and is thus the local agency that is eligible to act as the Local Access Fund Administrator.
-If we chose not to assume this role, the fees collected in our region would go to the statewide Access Fund Administrator to create a program for Monterey County.

 Become an Access Provider

 For the purposes of the Access for All Program, the CPUC identifies eligible Access Providers as transportation carrier[s] that hold a Commission-issued permit or a non-permitted transportation carrier that can provide documentation of the following with their application:

 - Background checks: Carriers must perform background checks that meet or exceed what is required of Transportation Network Companies (TNCs) under the TNC Application Form.

 - Insurance: Carriers must have levels of insurance equivalent to or higher than what is required of charter-party carriers under General Order 115.

 - Controlled substance and alcohol testing: Carriers must be enrolled in a controlled substance and alcohol-testing program.